Tips Bulletin

 Trust White Vinegar for Cleaning a Glass Baking Dish

 Do you favor natural cleaning products?
 Well-known all-natural cleansers effortlessly remove stains from various materials, including cornstarch and vinegar.
-A mixture of vinegar and cornstarch (with a few drops of water) is ideal to remove hard water stains from a ceramic bowl or for cleaning glass dishes.
+A mixture of vinegar and cornstarch (with a few drops of water) is ideal for removing baked on grease from glass or difficult stains from a ceramic bowl.

 This solution needs some assistance from a mesh scrubber for maximum results.
 Some abrasiveness is required even though the cornstarch and vinegar help remove stains and handle stuck-on filth.